kpatc/Data-Engineering-Capstone-Project/README.md

  #### ETL Task using shell python scripts to perform all tasks
  #### ETL using Airflow DAG to process web logs of the e-commerce site

+## thanks IBM to give me this opportunity to developp my skills in DE